INTERNAL RULES OF PROCEDURES

 - At least a two-thirds (2/3) negative vote of the Members present, there being a quorum, shall be required in order to sustain the motion to object to the consideration of a question.

-Section 88.
+Section 85.
 Abstentions. - Indubitably, a Member of this Sanggunian is representing the people and not necessarily his own self and, as such, he should be required to take a stand, one way or the other on every issue or measure submitted for decision of the August body.
-Hence, it is hereby made as a general rule that no member of this Sanggunian shall abstain from voting, except as provided under Section 80 (Vote by Late comer) of this Internal Rule of Procedure.
+Hence, it is hereby made as a general rule that no member of this Sanggunian shall abstain from voting, except as provided under Section 75 and Section 77 of this Internal s of Procedure.

 Abstention, if ever allowed to a member, shall not be considered in computing the majority vote.
 Since abstention is not a vote, it does not count either way.
 Mere silence and abstention are not the equivalent of affirmative votes nor of negative votes.